pymor/pymor/docs/source/developer_docs.md

 We use GitLab deployed at https://zivgitlab.uni-muenster.de/pymor/pymor as our main CI infrastructure.
-All CI stages are run in docker containers that are built and pushed to the Gitlab container registry using
+All CI stages are run in docker containers that are built and pushed to the GitLab container registry using

 ```